mautic/mautic-grav/README.md

 ### Forms

-There are two oprions to include Mautic forms into Grav pages: Shortcodes and Markdown links.
+There are two options to include Mautic forms into Grav pages: shortcodes and Markdown links.
 The reason is that the shortcode parser used by this plugin is not yet mature enough to support nested shortcodes.